Henriqueperoni/MS4-Read-More-For-Less/README.md

 - As a user, I want to see my reviews in my profile with a direct link to the review page.

 - As a user, I want to be able to search for reviews.

+- As a user, I want to contact the website management to clarify doubts.

+- As an admin/superuser, I want to recieve a confirmation email when a contact form is submitted.

 - As an admin/superuser, I want to have the ability to update site content.